mediamgl/mandates/GCE.md

 1. Attain *industry authority* status and make regular contributions of articles and content to industry websites, interviews, podcasts, etc.
 - This is important because having a presence on industry sites and obtaining status as an authority demonstrates that the incumbent understands how important thought leadership is to Beamery's primary markets and the bigger role that authority is playing in organisation digitisation strategies.
 2. Gain broad recognition, internally and externally, as driven by values and integrity, and one who talks straight, builds confidence and leads by example.

-## Operations Management
-1. Become the linchpin who commercially-aligns strategies, plans and execution activities of senior and executive management by ensuring that they are adequately aware of and appreciate vital information by continuously monitoring and sharing performance results and analysis of key growth drivers for revenue and reach.
-2. Become the Commercial division's go-to person for accurate and up-to-date product and customer data and provide analysis services for stakeholders in other functions.
-3. Establish oneself as the leader proposing data-informed Commercial division NOMMS and then set about making them happen by removing obstacles and increasing overall divisional performance.
-4. Become Commercial division point of contact for matters such as divisional financial targets, budget development and other operational monitoring activities.
-5. Become custodian of Commercial division infrastructure capability by maintaining oversight and managing divisional processes, data and tooling to ensure that all members of the division have access to the right information, tools and processes to achieve optimal results.

-## Commercial Excellence
-- Build cohesive go-to-market infrastructure to support company growth and pivots by facilitating systems, workflows and processes, and documentation for operational teams that work closely together — Sales, Marketing and Customer Success.
-- Build and maintain controls via monitoring, source controls, and automated processes to enable sufficient controls, without the inefficiencies of complete separation of duties via organisational hierarchy.
-- excellent commercial skills and a track record of success
-- Build the A&M brand and profile by successfully winning and delivering client assignments and managing project teams to exceed client expectations.
-- Work as a Commercial Director is also an invaluable opportunity to expand practical skills, as it forces new directors to challenge themselves with tasks and responsibilities they have never before tackled.
-- Support the development of the Growth & Commercial Excellence team across Europe by engaging with prospective clients and developing enduring senior level client relationships
-- Contribute to thought leadership and the development of the practice by raising the profile and reputation of GCE with clients and internally across other teams.
-- Be an influential leader on commercial excellence topics such as sales operations, pricing and marketing.
-- Identify and manage key commercial excellence partnerships.
-- While the position demands careful attention to the organisation’s present activities in the marketplace, the more significant portion of the job involves decision-making based on trends and expectations for the future.